fsbolero/fsbolero.github.io/docs/Remoting.md

 On the client side, you will typically want to call these functions in the `update` of the Elmish app.
 See [the Elmish documentation](https://elmish.github.io/elmish/basics.html) to learn how to run commands in `update`.

-1. In your Blazor startup, add support for remoting:
+1. In your Blazor startup (`Client/Startup.fs`), add support for remoting:

     ```fsharp
     open Bolero.Remoting